The Concept of Evil

 The second argument for the claim that we should not hold people morally responsible for crimes that result from bad upbringings begins with the supposition that we are morally responsible for our crimes only if we are appropriate objects of reactive attitudes, such as resentment (Strawson 1963).
 According to this argument, perpetrators of crimes who have had particularly bad upbringings are not appropriate objects of reactive attitudes since there is no point to expressing these attitudes toward these perpetrators.
 A proponent of this argument must then explain why there is no point to expressing reactive attitudes toward these perpetrators.
 In his paper “Responsibility and the Limits of Evil: Variations on a Strawsonian Theme” (1987) Gary Watson considers various ways to make sense of the claim that there is no point to expressing reactive attitudes toward people who commit crimes due to bad upbringings.
 Watson’s discussion centres on the case of Robert Alton Harris.
 As a child, Harris was an affectionate good-hearted boy.
 Family members say that an abusive mother and harsh treatment at corrections facilities turned him into a malicious cold-blooded murderer.

 However, since Aristotle, theorists have recognized that ignorance is only a legitimate excuse for causing unjustified harm when we are not responsible for our ignorance, i.e., when the ignorance is non-culpable (Nichomachean Ethics, Bk III).
 One sort of culpable ignorance which has received a fair bit of attention from philosophers writing about evil is ignorance that results from self-deception.
 In self-deception we evade acknowledging to ourselves some truth or what we would see as the truth if our beliefs were based on an unbiased assessment of available evidence.
 “Self-deceivers are initially aware of moments when they shift their attention away from available evidence to something else, although they may not be aware of the overall project of their self-deception.”
 (Jones 1999, 82).
 Some tactics used by self-deceivers to evade acknowledging some truth, including (1) avoiding thinking about the truth, (2) distracting themselves with rationalizations that are contrary to the truth, (3) systematically failing to make inquiries that would lead to evidence of the truth and (4) ignoring available evidence of the truth or distracting their attention from this evidence (Jones 1999, 82).
-Several theorists writing about evil have suggested that perpetrators of the Holocaust such as Adolf Hitler and Adolf Eichmann were self-deceptive evildoers.
-(Calder 2003 and 2004; Jones 1999; See also, Martin 1986).
+Several theorists writing about evil have suggested that self-deception plays a significant role in the production of evil actions and institutions (Calder 2003 and 2004; Jones 1999; Morton 2004, 57–58; Thomas 2012).

-There are five main types of theories of evil character, or evil personhood (The terms ‘evil personhood’ and ‘evil character’ are used interchangeably in the literature.
-This entry will follow this convention): frequent evildoer accounts, dispositional accounts, affect-based accounts, motive-based accounts, consistency accounts, and extremity accounts.
+The terms ‘evil personhood’ and ‘evil character’ are used interchangeably in the literature.
+This entry will follow this convention.

 The problem with thinking that certain sorts of feelings, such as feelings of pleasure in another person’s pain, are sufficient for evil character is that these sorts of feelings might be involuntary and not endorsed by the person who has them.
 For instance, John might be just so constituted to experience pleasure in the face of another person’s pain.
 If John does not desire to take pleasure in other people’s pain, and is horrified by his sadistic feelings, it seems too harsh to call him evil.
 He should be pitied rather than condemned.
 Calling someone like John ‘evil’ would be like blaming someone for her patellar reflex (Calder 2003, 368–369).

-A problem for motive-based accounts is to explain why we should judge someone as evil based solely on her motives.
-In other words, why judge someone as the morally worst sort of person for having certain motives if these motives do not result in significant harm?
+A problem for motivation-based accounts is to explain why we should judge someone as evil based solely on her motivations.
+In other words, why judge someone as the morally worst sort of person for having certain desires if these desires do not result in significant harm?
 Why not judge people as evil only if they actually cause significant harm?
-One way to respond to this objection is to point out that even if e-desires do not result in significant harm on some particular occasion or for some particular person, e-desires do, for most people most of the time, lead to significant harm (Driver's consequentialist theory of virtue and vice (2001) uses a similar line of thought).
-However, a problem with this response for the proponent of a purely motive-based account is that if we say that someone has an evil character only if she has motives that generally lead to significant harm then we adopt a dispositional account of evil character (see Section 4.1).
-Instead, a proponent of a purely motive-based account could insist that judgements of evil character look inward to an agent's psychology and not to the effects (or likely effects) of her actions (See Calder 2007b for a similar view about virtue and vice).
+One way to respond to this objection is to point out that even if e-desires do not result in significant harm on some particular occasion or for some particular person, e-desires do, for most people most of the time, lead to significant harm (Julia Driver’s consequentialist theory of virtue and vice (2001) uses a similar line of thought).
+Or else, a proponent of a motivation-based account could insist that judgments of evil character look inward to an agent’s psychology and not to the effects (or likely effects) of her actions (See Calder 2007b for a similar view about virtue and vice).

 However, if we insist that judgements of evil character look inward to an agent’s psychology and not to the effects of her actions, why judge evil character solely on the basis of her motives?
 Why not take into account the agent’s affective states as well?
 (Haybron 2002b, 267)

-Critics of the consistency view argue that it is too restrictive.
+Critics of the consistency thesis argue that it is too restrictive (Calder 2009, 22–27; Russell 2010, 241).
 Imagine that Bob loves to torture children and does so frequently, but that Bob also displays genuine compassion for the elderly, perhaps by volunteering at a long-term care facility on a regular basis.
-On consistency accounts of evil character, Bob is not an evil person because he does not have evil-making characteristics consistently.
+According to the consistency thesis, Bob is not an evil person because he does not have evil-making characteristics consistently.
 And yet most people would want to say that torturing children for fun on a regular basis is enough to make Bob an evil person (Calder 2009, 22–27).